ralna/GALAHAD/doc/Julia/rst-dir/ugo_functions.rst

 	*
 		- x

-		- is a scalar variable of type T, that holds the next value of :math:`x` at which the user is required to evaluate the objective (and its derivatives) when status > 0, or the value of the approximate global minimizer when status = 0
+		- is a scalar variable of type T, that holds the next value of $x$ at which the user is required to evaluate the objective (and its derivatives) when status > 0, or the value of the approximate global minimizer when status = 0

 	*
 		- f

-		- is a scalar variable of type T, that must be set by the user to hold the value of :math:`f(x)` if required by status > 0 (see above), and will return the value of the approximate global minimum when status = 0
+		- is a scalar variable of type T, that must be set by the user to hold the value of $f(x)$ if required by status > 0 (see above), and will return the value of the approximate global minimum when status = 0

 	*
 		- g

-		- is a scalar variable of type T, that must be set by the user to hold the value of :math:`f^{\prime}(x)` if required by status > 0 (see above), and will return the value of the first derivative of :math:`f` at the approximate global minimizer when status = 0
+		- is a scalar variable of type T, that must be set by the user to hold the value of $f^{\prime}(x)$ if required by status > 0 (see above), and will return the value of the first derivative of $f$ at the approximate global minimizer when status = 0

 	*
 		- h

-		- is a scalar variable of type T, that must be set by the user to hold the value of :math:`f^{\prime\prime}(x)` if required by status > 0 (see above), and will return the value of the second derivative of :math:`f` at the approximate global minimizer when status = 0
+		- is a scalar variable of type T, that must be set by the user to hold the value of $f^{\prime\prime}(x)$ if required by status > 0 (see above), and will return the value of the second derivative of $f$ at the approximate global minimizer when status = 0

 .. index:: pair: function; ugo_information
 .. _doxid-galahad__ugo_8h_1a8e1db35daea3247b2cc9eb8607d0abee: